andrewpillar/site/_posts/programming/working-with-sql-relations-in-go-part-1.md

 First I'd like to cover some terminology that I will be using throughout this article.
-This isn't official terminology or anything, but terms that I like to use to aid in descrbing the different components of modeling the data.
+This isn't official terminology or anything, but terms that I like to use to aid in describing the different components of modelling the data.

 * Entity - an independent type that is bespoke to the system
 * Store - something that returns models form the database